Mako Kodama

 Profile

-Mako Kodama is a Japanese pianist and fortepianist currently based in The Hague, The Netherlands.
+Mako Kodama is a Japanese pianist and fortepianist currently based in The Hague, the Netherlands.
 With a deep passion for both modern piano and historical fortepiano repertoire, she is known for her expressive artistry and dynamic stage presence.

-She has performed as both a soloist and chamber musician in The Netherlands, Germany, Italy, France, and Japan.
-Performances highlights include concerts at several historically significant venues such as the Mendelssohn House and the Grassi Museum in Leipzig.
-She has also appeared at renowned festivals, including the Utrecht Early Music Festival, and worked with ensembles such as the Dresden Philharmonic Trio.
-In 2025, her first CD as Duo Flânerie (with violinist Saaya Ikenoya) will be released under Da Vinci Publishing.
+She performs actively as both a soloist and chamber musician across Japan, Germany, Italy, France, and the Netherlands.
+Performance highlights include appearances at historically significant venues such as the Mendelssohn House and the Grassi Museum in Leipzig.
+She has also performed at festivals including the Utrecht Early Music Festival, and has collaborated with ensembles such as the Dresden Philharmonic Trio.

 "It was a pleasure for me to collaborate with Mako Kodama on a classical and romantic programme.
 Her playing was thoughtful and sensitive, and she quickly adapted to the sound of the natural horn.
 As a chamber music partner, she is an inspiring and rousing personality."